Osprey-Robotics/.github/profile/README.md

 Interested in joining the Osprey Robotics Team or collaborating with us?
 Here's how you can get involved!

-- **Join the Team:** If you're a student at UNF, you can join us through the [UNF Club Portal](link-to-club-portal).
+- **Join the Team:** If you're a student at UNF, you can join us through the [UNF Club Portal](https://unf.campuslabs.com/engage/organization/or).
 - **Sponsorship:** Support our mission by sponsoring our team.
-For more details, please contact [email address].
 - **Collaboration:** We're always looking for opportunities to collaborate on projects.
-Reach out to us at [email address].

 ## Contact Us